NKN1396/Discord-SimpleEval/readme.md

 ### Installation
 Install all dependencies with `npm i`.

-### Permissions
-Don't forget to grant your bot all proper permissions.
-You might wanna add intents to `server.mjs`.

 ### Configuration
 The bot is exclusively configured through the `config.mjs` file.
 All you need to do is provide a token.

+### Permissions and intents
+Don't forget to grant your bot all proper permissions it needs to function correctly.
+And don't forget to enable the priviliged gateway intents in your bots' settings.
+In that case, you might also wanna add intents to `server.mjs`.

 ### Running the bot
 Simply type `npm start` in the console.
 The program should handle the rest.